SummmerVelvet/st/README.md

 # st
-Stdy Tracker made by a friend
+Study Tracker made by a friend